-In 2013, it is reasonably possible that we could recognize up to \$1.1 million of income tax benefits that have not been recognized at December 31, 2012.
-The income tax benefits are primarily due to the lapse in the statutes of limitations for various U.S. and international tax jurisdictions.
+In 2014, it is reasonably possible that we could recognize up to \$0.4 million of income tax benefits that have not been recognized at December 31, 2013.
+The income tax benefits are primarily due to the lapse in the statutes of limitations for various tax jurisdictions.

-Twelve Months Ended December 31, 2011 Compared to Twelve Months Ended December 31, 2010
+Twelve Months Ended December 31, 2012 Compared to Twelve Months Ended December 31, 2011